gristlabs/grist-help/help/install/example-docker-nginx.md

-Docker {: .tag-core .tag-ee }
+Example using Docker and NGINX {: .tag-core .tag-ee }
 ====

+###### This Example is originally authored by [Akito](https://github.com/theAkito).

 This is a **complete** Docker setup example for Grist.

 The following `docker-compose.yml` files are needed.

-Make sure, you adjust the environment variables to your needs.
+You will need to adjust the environment variables to your needs.

 ### Requirements